Dental crowns restore damaged teeth and improve the appearance of your smile by covering teeth that are stained or

 Dental crowns are often called tooth caps because they cover, or cap, a damaged tooth.
 Applying crowns to replace lost teeth or to repair broken ones is very common.

 A crown works like a cap that goes over the tooth or the space where the tooth was.
-A dental crown encases the entire tooth, so it’s an excellent approach to rebuilding its original state, and it functions just like a normal tooth because it’s glued onto the existing tooth or an implant.
+A tooth crown encases the entire tooth, so it’s an excellent approach to rebuilding its original state, and it functions just like a normal tooth because it’s glued onto the existing tooth or an implant.

 It is custom made to fit perfectly into any mouth.
 At the same time, it can support the structure of the tooth over which the crown is applied.
 Generally, a crown will cover the entire tooth all the way down to the gum, so that it looks natural and clean.
 No one will ever notice the difference, and your smile will be a thousand times brighter.